buppyio/bpy/doc/man/7/bpy_environment.md

 # Name

-bpy env - environment variables
+bpy environment variables

 # Synopsis

 This page describes the various environment variables used by bpy(1).
-The values bpy(1) is using can be inspected usign the bpy_env(1) command.
+The values bpy(1) is using can be inspected using the bpy_env(1) command.

 # Environment Variables